mbevilacqua/appcompatprocessor/README.md

 Sift comes pre-packaged with libregf v20141030 so 'pip -r requirements.txt' will add the few missing pieces easily.

 **Windows**
 Note: ACP is currently broken on Windows due to differences in implementation of multiprocessing!
-Will bring support back shortly.

 ### Ingestion Modules